-In addition, they add a video to the side that automatically plays when you land on the site and essentially shows how the product works, rather than explaining it in the CTA.
+In addition, they add a video to the side that essentially shows how the digital product works, rather than explaining it in the CTA.

 Finally, the freemium offer makes a soft ask for people to use the software at no charge.

 They also use more urgency than the majority of the other CTAs on this list, with “now” mentioned twice and other words like “quickly” to encourage action.